 Our English Coasts is a true head-turner.
 Hunt painted the cliffs, sheep, and other elements of the artwork from different viewpoints.
 For instance, as a model for the butterflies in the left lower corner, the artist used a live specimen indoors.

 The artwork immortalizes a splendid sunny summer day on the coasts of England.
 Impressively, by receiving vivid expressions, the sheep replace the conventional characters present in art.

 In 1883, the English art critic John Ruskin (1819-1900) noted that:

-The French neo-impressionist painter Paul Signac (1862-1935) created together with his mentor, Georges Seurat (1859-1891), pointillism — a painting technique that involves using small dots of color to create an image.
+The French Neo-Impressionist painter Paul Signac (1862-1935) pioneered together with his mentor, Georges Seurat (1859-1891), Pointillism — a painting technique that involves using small dots of color to create an image.

 In Port d’Antibes, Signac chose a wide selection of vibrant colors to illustrate the light before sunset.
 Some fishing boats float on the water.
 On one of them, the fishermen are unloading their catch of the day.
 Meanwhile, in the foreground, a majestic pine tree in exotic tones frames the corners of the painting.
 The golden sunshine in this painting illuminates the paradisial composition.
 However, the cold Alpes Maritimes counterbalance the welcoming warmth of the ensemble.

 If you look close enough in the distance, you can discern the old town and Château Grimaldi, where Pablo Picasso (1881-1973) used to paint in 1946.
 No wonder the miraculous French town of Antibes, situated on the coast of the Mediterranean Sea, is such an attractive destination for artists!